-Prior to joining Morgan Lewis, Scott worked on energy policy at the American Council on Renewable Energy and was a senior litigation associate at a leading maritime and insurance law firm in New York.
+Prior to joining Morgan Lewis, Scott worked on energy policy, sustainability, and climate change at the American Council on Renewable Energy and was a senior litigation associate at a leading maritime and insurance law firm in New York.

-Represented a US nuclear reactor owner in an investigation alleging retaliation under Section 211 of the Energy Reorganization Act.
+A US nuclear reactor owner in an investigation alleging retaliation under Section 211 of the Energy Reorganization Act

-Represented the operator of a national laboratory in a claim alleging retaliation under the DOE’s Contractor Employee Protection Program (10 CFR Part 708).
+The operator of a national laboratory in a claim alleging retaliation under the DOE’s Contractor Employee Protection Program (10 CFR Part 708)

-Represented US nuclear utilities and companies in obtaining NRC approval for transfers of reactor and material licenses.
+US nuclear utilities and material licensees in obtaining NRC approval for transfers of reactor and material licenses

-Represented a reactor owner in an internal audit for compliance with 10 CFR § 50.80 and that an inadvertent license transfer had not occurred.
+A reactor owner in an internal audit for compliance with 10 CFR § 50.80 and that an inadvertent license transfer had not occurred

-Represented a US nuclear reactor owner in an investigation conducted by the NRC’s Office of Investigations.
+A US nuclear reactor owner in an investigation conducted by the NRC’s Office of Investigations

-Represented a US nuclear supplier in an investigation for noncompliance under 10 CFR Part 21.
+A US nuclear supplier in an investigation for noncompliance under 10 CFR Part 21

-Represented the owner in the negotiation of an engineering, procurement, and construction agreement for the construction of a co-generation plant at the owner’s manufacturing facility.
+The owner in the negotiation of an engineering, procurement, and construction agreement for the construction of a co-generation plant at the owner’s manufacturing facility

 Vermont Law School, 2003, J.D., cum laude